Two smiling business owners standing behind counter in coffee shop.

 The Storefront Security Fund is funded by the Payroll Expense Tax.

-No. The Back to Business Program operates under a reimbursement model, which means applicants already purchased equipment or paid for repairs.
+No. The Back to Business Program operates under a reimbursement model, which means applicants already purchased equipment or paid for repairs and can provide documentary evidence of the expenses.

-Eligible applicants will receive a check in the mail.
+Eligible applicants will receive a check in the mail to the mailing address listed on their W-9.
 You will have the option to receive checks in person if needed.

 Economic Development